PhiCtl/Fireflies/README.md

 ## Installation
 We strongly advise the user to run our program on Google Colab framework (with a GPU) to speed up the runtime.
+However, due to Colab stochasticity, we have some issues with the reproducibility of our results.
+Our report results refer to scores obtained with the optimal models stored under opt_LSTM_model.zip, opt_TCN_model.zip and opt_random_forest_model.joblib.

 ### Packages
 We use keras to build our neural networks model, along with the binary focal loss.